VoidOne-App/VoidOne/README.md

 - **CMake**
 - **Ninja**

-## Native UI
+## 🎨 Native UI Foundation

-Qt Quick / QML provides the foundation for the graphical interface.
+Qt Quick / QML provides the graphical interface foundation.

-The project separates the visual layer from the native C++ application layer to keep the architecture maintainable and extensible.
+The project separates the visual layer from the native C++ application layer to support maintainability and future expansion.

-## Local Persistence
+## 💾 Local Persistence

-SQLite provides the foundation for local application persistence.
+SQLite provides local persistence for application data.

-The local-first architecture is intended to keep core application state independent from a mandatory remote backend.
+The architecture is designed around local ownership rather than requiring a mandatory remote backend for the core application.

-## Cross-Platform Build Foundation
+## 🔄 Cross-Platform Engineering

-VoidOne is currently developed and tested primarily on **Windows**, while Linux builds are also exercised through the project's CI infrastructure.
+VoidOne is primarily developed and tested on **Windows**, with Linux builds also exercised through the project's CI infrastructure.

 macOS is not currently part of the primary build/test configuration.

 ---

-# 🔭 Future Direction
+# 🔭 Future Platform Direction

 The following capabilities represent **planned, future, or long-term engineering directions**.

-> **These capabilities are not presented as generally available current functionality unless explicitly implemented and documented by the repository.**
+> **These are roadmap capabilities and must not be interpreted as generally available functionality in the current release unless the repository explicitly implements them.**

 Long-term platform direction includes: